 Coach Moser shared clear opinions on what he believes are the team’s strengths and weaknesses this year.
 Moser first highlighted the strengths: “There is good senior leadership and a renewed focus because of the way we went out last year.
 They had some great summer workouts with two or three [members] of the coaching staff.”

 However, there are more components to a state championship-winning season than revenge and continuity.

-However, he also discussed the team’s weaknesses: “They think they are better than they are right now.
+Moser also discussed the team’s weaknesses: “They think they are better than they are right now.
 Some of the quality at the tryouts hasn’t been good.
 As we cut out some of the weaker players and establish a varsity team that practices together, the practices will get better.”

-Coach Moser was more focused on beating the teams that challenged Saint Paul’s last season.
+On there other hand, Coach Moser was more focused on beating the teams that challenged Saint Paul’s last season.
 “Every game that we lost or tied that we should have won, and there were seven of those, we are taking as a personal challenge.”

 Of course, every varsity player will make an impact this year.
 However, a few players in particular are expected to be great leaders for the team.
 Senior striker Kristian Ernst, who led the team in goals per game last year, looks to lead in the same way this year.
-In addition, junior goalkeeper Connor Allen will anchor down the stingy Wolves defense, which did not give up a single goal to a district opponent last year.
-Senior captains Christian Waguespack, Lucas Piazza, Max Pellegrini, and Brennan LeBlanc are also ready to lead the rest of the team and their position groups.
+In addition, junior goalkeeper Connor Allen will anchor down the scrappy Wolves defense, which did not give up a single goal to a district opponent last year.
+Senior captains Christian Waguespack, Lucas Piazza, Max Pellegrini, and Brennan LeBlanc are also ready to lead the rest of the team and their respective position groups.

 With these individuals, the ensemble of support players, and the expert coaching of Coach Moser, the hopes are sky-high for the Soccer Wolves 2022-23 season.
 The expectations remain lofty: it’s “state championship or bust.”